Wyke, Surrey: Geography

 The maximum elevation is 118m at Normandy/Gravel Pit hill in the north, at the south of the long ridge known as the Chobham Ranges, but between Deepcut and West End, Surrey.
 The minimum is 50m at Westwood Hall, a former manor, at the start of the Normandy locality, where the headwaters of a brook merge into one in the east.
 The soil is sandy and (acidic) heath towards the escarpment shielding the Ministry of Defence training land directly north of Wyke, but otherwise is a loam/clay mixture.

 Its local government district is the Borough of Guildford.
 The nearest town is Aldershot, 2 mi west although the large village of Ash, Surrey is 1 mi west and has many amenities.
 Normandy, Surrey can also be categorised as dispersed rather than polyfocal but has slightly more amenities.

 Amenities

 Wyke has one place of worship, that of St Mark in the Church of England building of which completed in November 1846 as a chapel.

-Wyke Primary School is a county-supported school (ages 4–11) on School Lane.
+Normandy Village School, part of the South Farnham Educational Trust, is a primary school (ages 4–11) on School Lane.
 Its roots are Wyke National (Secular) School in 1874 which was enlarged 1896.

 For recreational and community hall purposes Wyke has a civil parish, that of Normandy.